radlerz/Getting-and-Cleaning-Data-Course-Project/README.md

   * Lowercase for the entire first word.
   * Then the first character of each word afterwards is in uppercase.
-  * Non-character symbols like -, () are not being used / removed.
+  * Non-character symbols like -, () are not being used.
+They are being removed by this script.
-  * Duplicated words in e.g. fBodyBody...  where the word Body is duplicated are being removed as well
+  * Duplicated words in e.g. fBodyBody...  are being removed as well.

 5. Creates a tidy data set with the average of each variable for each activity and each subject

-  * Output file is called "average_by_activity_subject.txt".
+  * The output file containing the tidy data set is called "average_by_activity_subject.txt".
   * Row names and quotes are not being used in the text file.
   * Column headers / variable names are being set at row #1.
-Please read the codebook.md for their description.
+		* Please read the Codebook in this repository for a description of the variables and the data contained in the file.
+		* The output file is meant to be opened in R with the command read.table("average_by_activity_subject.txt", header=TRUE) or equivalent.

 6. This "run_analysis.R" scripts assumes that:

-  * Data files needed are either in or under the current working directory it itself is located.
+  * Data files needed are either in or below the current working directory it itself is located.
   * The latest version of R packages dplyr and tidyr had been installed in the running R environment already.

 7. Footnotes:

   * [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012
+Dec 2012.